-Cohort studies provide the best information about the causation of disease, because you follow persons from exposure to the occurrence of the disease.
-With data from cohort studies you can calculate cumulative incidences, which are the most direct measurement of the risk of developing disease.
+Cohort studies provide the best information about the causation of disease because you follow persons from exposure to the occurrence of the disease.
+With data from cohort studies you can calculate cumulative incidences.
+Cumulative incidences are the most direct measurement of the risk of developing disease.

-An added advantage is that you can examine a range of outcomes/diseases caused by one exposure (e.g. heart disease, lung disease, renal disease caused by smoking).
+An added advantage is that you can examine a range of outcomes/diseases caused by one exposure.
+For example, when heart disease, lung disease, renal disease are caused by smoking.